-During a lengthy and entertaining chat we touch on some of the possible reasons for Holy Holy‘s quiet sidelining, whether it occupies a more important position in Bowie’s artistic trajectory than anyone ever really gives it credit for, a couple of other bands that released similarly chaotic singles to little success in the wake of massive hits, whether Holy Holy would have been better regarded if it wasn’t by David Bowie, and exactly which Doctor Who stories Bowie might have seen while questioning where his career went next.
-There’s also some theorising on what might have gone on during the one known – and long lost – television appearance promoting Holy Holy…
+During a lengthy and enthusiastic chat we touch on some of the possible reasons for Holy Holy‘s quiet sidelining, whether it occupies a more important position in Bowie’s artistic trajectory than anyone ever really gives it credit for, the fate of a couple of other bands that released similarly chaotic singles to little success in the wake of massive late sixties hits, whether Holy Holy would have been better regarded if it wasn’t by David Bowie, and exactly which Doctor Who stories Bowie might have seen while questioning where his career went next.
+There’s also some theorising on what might have gone on during the one known – and long lost – television appearance promoting Holy Holy.

 You can follow Album To Album on Twitter at @albumtoalbum.